AndrewEllis93/Ellis-SuperSlicer-Profiles/README.md

 ## Volumetric Speed / Auto Speed
 <b>It is very important that you update the volumetric speed setting.</b>

-These two setting serve as a universal "speed limit".
-No matter how much you push speeds, layer heights, or line widths, it will never allow you to exceed the maximum flow rate or of your hotend, or the maximum print speed.
+These bottom two settings in this screenshot serve as universal "speed limits".
+No matter how much you push speeds, layer heights, or line widths, it will never allow you to exceed these thresholds.

 This is important because I keep my infill speed set to 0.
-This means it will print infill as fast as the hotend will allow, or up to the 300mm/sec max print speed limit, whichever comes first.
+This means it will print infill <b>as fast as the hotend will allow</b>, or up to the 300mm/sec, whichever comes first.

-If you have this set too high, your extruder *will* skip and/or grind.
+If you have the volumetric speed set too high, your extruder *will* skip and/or grind.

 ![](Images/VolumetricSpeed.png)